-This is the last post in our Summer Content Marketing Series.
-As we’ve discussed, branding and marketing is equally important to all companies – large and small.
-As “marketers,” we forget that most people refer to “brand” as just the look or content of a companies logo itself.
+Branding and marketing are equally important to all companies, large and small.
+As “marketers,” we forget that most people refer to “brand” as just the look or content of a company’s logo itself.
 However, we understand that the term “brand” has a much deeper meaning and include things like core messaging, values, customer/client experience, services offered, etc. Furthermore, we recognize that a strong brand comes from a solid marketing team and their specific strategy.

-One of the great parts of INM Marketing Group’s job as a branded merchandise provider is that we have the opportunity to see and work with a variety of marketing departments in different industries such as healthcare, professional sports, construction/architecture, and finance.
+One of the great parts of our job as a branded merchandise provider is that we have the opportunity to see and work with a variety of marketing departments in different industries such as healthcare, professional sports, construction/architecture, and finance.
 Based on our experience and conversations with several of our clients/marketing gurus, we wanted to share some best marketing and branding practices:

 - Marketing strategies and plans must exist and be clearly defined.
-There’s a variety of things to consider when creating these plans, but a good place to start is with your company’s offerings (what do you do, who is your target audience, what niche do you fill in the marketplace, etc.).
+There are a variety of things to consider when creating these plans, but a good place to start is with your company’s offerings: what products and/or services do you offer, who is the target audience, what niche do you fill in the marketplace, etc.

 - Be realistic about the marketing and advertising elements that work for you.
 There is no “one size fits all” for marketing and branding strategies.
 Understand what makes you different and tailor a plan that will work for you.
 As an example, we’ve realized that as a company, traditional print media is ineffective for us; so our marketing strategies and budgets include room for other methods (partnerships and sponsorships, products, etc.).